 9. Patio Drinking

 We love being outside in Virginia’s Blue Ridge, including when we drink beer!
-Many local spots feature fantastic patio spaces, but a few that stand out as especially stellar include Big Lick Brewing Company’s beer garden, Parkway Brewing Company, Ballast Point Brewing Company, Beale's, A Few Old Goats, Flying Mouse Brewery, and Downshift Hand-Crafted Bikes & Brews with its beautiful rooftop patio.
+Many local spots feature fantastic patio spaces, but a few that stand out as especially stellar include Big Lick Brewing Company’s beer garden, Parkway Brewing Company, Ballast Point Brewing Company, Beale's, A Few Old Goats, and Downshift Hand-Crafted Bikes & Brews with its beautiful rooftop patio.

 10. Cycling the Twin Peaks & Beer at Chaos Mountain

 You’ll earn your beer with this adventure!
 The Twin Peaks loop is a challenging ride created by a local cyclist that incorporates riding Cahas and Bent Mountains along fun, backcountry roads.
 It’s a 43-mile ride that includes over 4,600 feet of elevation change.
 Begin and end your ride at Chaos Mountain Brewing Company and then celebrate conquering the peaks with some brews.

 You could visit Blue 5 every day during your visit to Virginia’s Blue Ridge and still not try all the great beers that are available.
 With a rotating menu that includes 46 taps and over 40 bottles, Blue 5 has been named one of the Top 25 Best Beer Bars in America by CraftBeer.com.
 The food menu showcases Southern inspired cuisine and it’s also a fun spot for live music.

 12. Cornhole & Beer at Soaring Ridge